LattePandaTeam/Docs/content/3rd_delta_edition/io_playability.md

 ## USB Type-C Port

 There is a USB Type-C port on the LattePanda 3 Delta.
-It can be connected to a PD power adapter or a USB-C hub to expand to more ports, like DP, DVI, USB, etc.
+It can be connected to a PD power adapter or a USB-C hub to expand to more ports, like DP, DVI, USB, SD/MicroSD, etc.

 This USB Type-C port supports the simultaneous use of the following three functions.

 - Power Delivery
 - DP 1.4
 - USB 2.0

-A USB Type-C hub can be used with the LattePanda 3 Delta.
-This can expand the number of ports you can use from just one connector port.
-This can include SD/MicroSD, USB, HDMI, ethernet, and many other ports.